-Approval of statutory auditors and audit firms
+Article 3 Approval of statutory auditors and audit firms

 - 1. A statutory audit shall be carried out only by statutory auditors or audit firms which are approved by the Member State requiring the statutory audit. - 2.
 Each Member State shall designate the competent authority referred to in Article 32 as authority responsible for approving statutory auditors and audit firms. - 3.
 Without prejudice to Article 11, the competent authorities of the Member States may approve as statutory auditors only natural persons who satisfy at least the conditions laid down in Articles 4 and 6 to 10. - 4.
-The competent authorities of the Member States may approve as audit firms only those entities which satisfy the following conditions: - (a) the natural persons who carry out statutory audits on behalf of an audit firm must satisfy at least the conditions imposed by Articles 4 and 6 to 12 and must be approved as statutory auditors in the Member State concerned;

-- (b) a majority of the voting rights in an entity must be held by audit firms which are approved in any Member State or by natural persons who satisfy at least the conditions imposed by Articles 4 and 6 to 12.
+The competent authorities of the Member States may approve as audit firms only those entities which satisfy the following conditions: - (a) the natural persons who carry out statutory audits on behalf of an audit firm must satisfy at least the conditions imposed by Articles 4 and 6 to 12 and must be approved as statutory auditors in the Member State concerned; - (b) a majority of the voting rights in an entity must be held by audit firms which are approved in any Member State or by natural persons who satisfy at least the conditions imposed by Articles 4 and 6 to 12.
 Member States may provide that such natural persons must also have been approved in another Member State.
-For the purpose of the statutory audit of cooperatives and similar entities as referred to in Article 45 of Directive 86/635/EEC, Member States may establish other specific provisions in relation to voting rights; - (c) a majority up to a maximum of 75 % of the members of the administrative or management body of the entity must be audit firms which are approved in any Member State or natural persons who satisfy at least the conditions imposed by Articles 4 and 6 to 12.
+For the purpose of the statutory audit of cooperatives, savings banks and similar entities as referred to in Article 45 of Directive 86/635/EEC, a subsidiary or legal successor of a cooperative, a savings bank or a similar entity as referred to in Article 45 of Directive 86/635/EEC Member States may establish other specific provisions in relation to voting rights;

+- (c) a majority up to a maximum of 75 % of the members of the administrative or management body of the entity must be audit firms which are approved in any Member State or natural persons who satisfy at least the conditions imposed by Articles 4 and 6 to 12.
 Member States may provide that such natural persons must also have been approved in another Member State.
 Where such a body has no more than two members, one of those members must satisfy at least the conditions in this point; - (d) the firm must satisfy the condition imposed by Article 4.